-With the so-called Dish Stirling system a parabolic reflector mirror concentrates the solar radiation onto the receiver of a connected
+With the so-called Dish Stirling system a parabolic reflector mirror concentrates the solar radiation onto the receiver of a connected Stirling engine.

-Stirling engine.
 The engine then converts the thermal energy directly into mechanical work or electricity.
 These systems can achieve a degree of efficiency in excess of 30%.
 Interconnecting several such individual and stand-alone systems offers the creation of a solar farm with production of electric energy in the region of several MWatt.
-The temperature can reach up
+The temperature can reach up to 1.2000 F in the focal Fig point of the mirror [13].

-temperature can reach up

-to 1.200o F in the focal Fig. 23: Dish system with stirling motor [13]
+Fig. 23: Dish system with stirling motor [13]

-point of the mirror [13].